QualiSystems/cloudshell-help/versioned_docs/version-2023.3/devguide/develop-custom-cloud-provider-shells/controlling-app-deployment-orch.md

 Customizing the App’s orchestration is done through the use of attributes, which are included with the App.

 - **Auto Power On** powers on the VM at setup.
-Note that this attributes will affect the live status icon, so setting “Auto Power On = False” will result in the App not being powered on in the sandbox, and the App will have an offline live status icon.
+Note that this attributes will affect the live status icon, so setting "Auto Power On = False” will result in the App not being powered on in the sandbox, and the App will have an offline live status icon.

 - **Autoload** discovers the deployed App.
 This includes attribute values and the VM’s structure, if the VM represents a virtual device that has a resource structure like blades and ports.
 For example, vRouters and vSwitches.